 The Great Bank Robbery is a good example of how phishing and malware can be carried out even in the supposedly most secure of places.
 It just goes to show, that everyone can be a target regardless of size.
 The longer malware remains undetected the more damage it will inflict.
 This will be either financially or to a firm’s reputation and/or both.
 Many times their clients, unfortunately, have to suffer the consequences.

 Custom targeted malware can be especially difficult and troublesome when it comes to identifying the culprit of the attack.
-In many cases, it is assumed it is an inside job.
+In many cases, it is an inside job.
 This could be a former or current employee since the custom malware required significant specific knowledge on a firm’s cyber defenses.
 However, in many cases, cybercriminals are more than happy to misdirect an investigation into making it look like an inside job.

 It is vital to prevent hackers from getting a “foot in the door” via targeted malware attacks.
 Ensuring employees know about several tactics cybercriminals use can prevent them from becoming the gateway to bypass a firm’s defenses.

 Cyber defenses are only as strong as its weakest link in the chain.